 Note: This trek will be led by an experienced mountain Sherpa guide.
 If the group is large, a Western guide may lead the trek.

 Away from Shegar, you will drive to the south crossing Pang La pass at 5150m.
 Along the drive you can bask in the splendor of majestic views of snow-capped peaks from Makalu to Shishapangma.
 After driving for 68 km, you eventually reach Rongbuk at 5000m.
 You can then view spectacular sight of Mount Everest.
-You have the opportunity to explore Everest Base Camp (5150m.)
-The base camp itself is dry and barren, but the views of Everest more than compensates for it.
-It truly is an awe-inspiring place with the sheer north face of the highest mountain in the world towering above you.
-Overnight accommodation at a guest house..
+You have the opportunity to explore Everest Base Camp (5200m.)
+The Base Camp itself is dry and barren, but the views of Everest more than compensates for it.
+It truly is an awe-inspiring place with the sheer north face of the highest mountain in the world towering above you. .

-Two days at base camp to acclimatize and explore around..
+You will spend two days at the Base Camp to acclimatize and explore around..

-Two days at base camp to acclimatize and explore around..
+You will spend two days at the Base Camp to acclimatize and explore around..

-Trekking the surreally sculpted Rongbuk Glacier you walk away from Everest Base Camp to Camp I for two and half hours or more.
+Trekking through the surreally sculpted Rongbuk Glacier, you will walk away from Everest Base Camp to Camp I for two and half hours or more.
 Camp I lies amidst moraine hills under picturesque yellow-orange granite cliffs.
 In the beginning the trekking route skirts the east side of the Rongbuk Glacier and opens into a flat area at 5270m.
-On the Southwest, Pumori at 7145 m nestled next to Kala Pattar comes into picture.
-After arriving at Camp I, you may wish to explore snout of the East Rongbuk Glacier lying just 20 minutes away from the camp. .
+On the Southwest, Pumori at 7145m nestled next to Kala Patthar comes into picture.
+After arriving at Camp I, you may wish to explore snout of the East Rongbuk Glacier lying just 20 minutes away from the camp..

 A rest day for preparation to climb higher up or you may wish to explore around..

 As you march towards Camp III, you trek along moraine following the glacier to the right around the eastern flank of Changtse.
 Further ahead, you ascend a succession of hills as the glacier softens into smooth snowy ice fields carpeting the approaching ridges.
 En route you may spot several tent sites and discarded oxygen bottles.
-1480 meter straight up from Camp III lies the Pinnacles challenging trekkers to explore its mystiques.
+1480m straight up from Camp III lies the Pinnacles challenging trekkers to explore its mystiques.
 Its complexity has kept the northeast Ridge unclimbed for a long time.
-North Col lies at 7066 meter in the West connecting Everest’s Northeast Ridge and Changste. .
+North Col lies at 7066m in the West connecting Everest’s Northeast Ridge and Changste. .

-A highlight of this trip is the visit to Everest Base Camp, and the trek to camp 3 at 6340m., where you get to view the sheer grandeur of Everest's north face.
+A highlight of this trip is the visit to Everest Base Camp and the trek to Camp 3 at 6340m with excursion to Advanced Base Camp (6400m)/the base of the North Col via the East Rongbuk Glacier, from where you get to view the sheer grandeur of Everest's north face.
+This adventure considered as the highest trek in the world is a strenuous trek.
 This trek takes you as close to the summit of Everest as any non-climber can go.
-The trek to the Everest Advance Base Camp is a strenuous trek.
 It is physically challenging, likely to include unfavorable weather conditions and strenuous activities.
 From Lhasa you take an adventurous drive on a sturdy and comfortable 4WD land cruiser across Gyantse, Shigatse and Shegar, with an English speaking local Tibetan guide.
-This adventure, the highest trek in the world, is an incredible journey to camp 3 and the base of the North Col via the East Rongbuk Glacier.
-No tour vehicles, apart from expeditions, are allowed beyond Rongbuk so you walk for 9kms or take a horse cart that will cost $3-5 per person.

 Tibet is connected by railway line from Chengdu, Beijing, Xian, Xining and Shanghai.